Oriental Paper Bush

 Native to (or naturalized in) Oregon:

 - Broadleaf deciduous shrub, to 5 ft (1.5 m) or more.
 Leaves single, alternate, lanceolate to narrow ovate, 8-13 cm long and 2-5 cm wide, entire, dull green, gray-green below with silky hairs when young.
 Blooms in winter when leafless.
 Flowers in clusters of 35 or more at branch tips, slightly fragrant, each flower is about 1.5 cm long, a 4-lobed silky calyx, white on the outside with a yellow center, lacks petals.
 Fruit of Edgeworthia is a dry drupe, apparently not often seen on this species?

 - Hardy to USDA Zone 7 Native to China, in forests and especially by streams.
-Used as a source of high grade paper in Japan.
+The smooth bark is peeled off and used by some Asian cultures as a source of high grade paper.

 - Oregon State Univ. campus: north side Hawley dorm. on Jefferson Ave. east of 30th St.